Indian Food: 85 Actually Authentic & Tasty Dishes

 But here’s a Mohabbat Ka Sharbat recipe if you just want to make it at home!

-Staple Ingredients of India
+The Staple Ingredients and Spices of India

 Multiple Indian dishes on a table.